mrnorman/miniWeather/README.md

 * MPI
 * For OpenACC: An OpenACC-capable compiler (PGI, Cray, GNU)
 * For OpenMP: An OpenMP offload capable compiler (Cray, XL)
+* For C++ portability, Nvidia's CUB and AMD's hipCUB and rocPRIM are already included as submodules

 ## MiniWeather Model Scaling Details
 If you wnat to do scaling studies with miniWeather, this section will be important to make sure you're doing an apples-to-apples comparison.